-Having recently joined ITFA as members, Trade Finance Global (TFG) heard from 6 interesting fintech startups in the trade and receivables ecosystem, talking at the ITFA Fintech Discovery Day in Helsinki.
+Shortly after joining as a member of ITFA in 2019, Trade Finance Global (TFG) heard from 6 interesting fintech startups in the trade and receivables ecosystem, participating in the ITFA Fintech Discovery Day in Helsinki.

-It is often difficult for banks to onboard SMEs due to the high opportunity cost (relative to reward size).
-Fintechs are tending to focus on agile customer on boarding, automation and e-KYC.
+It is often difficult for banks to onboard SMEs due to the high opportunity cost (relative to reward size) so fintechs are tending to focus on an agile customer on-boarding and the automation of KYC compliance checks.

-How can banks as well as their clients and risk/ liquidity partners benefit from these fintechs?
+How can banks and their clients and risk/ liquidity partners benefit from these fintechs?

 André Casterman, chair of the Fintech Committee of the International Trade and Forfaiting Association (ITFA) and fintech consultant, put together a helicopter view of the fintech ecosystem, a map was developed in 2018 to help the ITFA membership take a view and to position fintechs in the appropriate segments and functions of the trade space: